kirgudkov/rest-api-helper/README.md

 #### `setHeaders(headers: Record<string, string>): Request`

-Merge passed record with existing one.
+Merges passed record with existing one.

 - `headers`: an object with key-value pairs, where key is a header name.
 Keys are case-insensitive